Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Introducing the Kerr-Newman black hole spacetime

 \section{Introducing the Kerr-Newman black hole spacetime}

 The charged generalization of the Kerr geometry \cite{PhysRevLett.11.237} was first found as a solution to the Einstein-Maxwell field equations by Newman \textit{et al.} \cite{JMathPhys.6.918}.
 The connection to black holes was later discovered by Boyer and Lindquist \cite{JMathPhys.8.265}, as well as the global structure of the Kerr family of gravitational fields by Carter \cite{PhysRev.174.1559}.
-In this section, we will review the properties of the Kerr-Newman black hole solution, on which we want to investigate the behavior of charged massive scalar fields following our previous work \cite{AnnPhys.350.14}.
+In this section, we will review the properties of the Kerr-Newman black hole solution, on which we want to investigate the behavior of charged massive scalar fields.

-This paper has two broad aims.
-First, to obtain general solutions for the charged massive Klein-Gordon equation in the Kerr-Newman black hole spacetime.
-Second, to show that the resonant frequencies describing quasibound states may be calculated analytically using the Vieira-Bezerra-Kokkotas method \cite{AnnPhys.373.28,arXiv:2104.03938}.
+The broad aims of this paper are to obtain general solutions for the charged massive Klein-Gordon equation in the Kerr-Newman black hole spacetime and thus, revisit our previous result \cite{AnnPhys.350.14}, and use these more appropriate solutions, as compared with the ones presented in \cite{AnnPhys.350.14}, to show that the resonant frequencies describing quasibound states may be calculated analytically by using the Vieira-Bezerra-Kokkotas (VBK) approach \cite{AnnPhys.373.28,PhysRevD.104.024035}.

 The line element describing a black hole with mass $M$, charge $Q$, and angular momentum per unit mass $a=J/M$ can be written as \cite{MTW:1973}

 where $\rho^{2}=r^{2}+a^{2}\cos^{2}\theta$, while the function $\Delta=\Delta(r)$ has the form